Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 # Azure Cognitive Services Form Recognizer client library for .NET
 Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to recognize form fields, text, and tables in form documents.
 It includes the following capabilities:

-- Recognize Custom Forms - Recognize and extract form fields and other content from your custom forms, using models you train with your own form types.
+- Recognize Custom Forms - Recognize and extract form fields and other content from your custom forms, using models you trained with your own form types.
 - Recognize Form Content - Recognize and extract tables, lines and words in forms documents, without the need to train a model.
 - Recognize Receipts - Recognize and extract common fields from US receipts, using a pre-trained receipt model.